 increased French classes, development of integration programs like Accelair, mobilisation of housing for refugees etc.

 During COVID-19 in 2020, unemployment increased in France, affecting also the access to the labour market for beneficiaries of international protection.
-In January 2021, the Ministry of Interior launched a national call for projects for the year 2021 on the integration of newcomers, including beneficiaries of international protection.
+In January 2021, the Ministry of Interior launched a nationalcall for projects for the year 2021 on the integration of newcomers, including beneficiaries of international protection: a total of 49 projects have been selected and provided funding amounting to a total of 4 million euros Another call for project has been launched for the year 2022.

 Article 8 Standard Agreement relating to the functioning of CPH, attached to the Decree of 2 March 2016 relating to temporary accommodation centres for refuges and beneficiaries of subsidiary protection, available in French at: http://bit.ly/2jNt1xD.